oracle-livelabs/apex/apex-professional-hol5/2-adding-pages-shopping-cart.md

 <!--# Create the shopping cart page -->
-# Adding Cards and Faceted search page to the Shopping Cart application
+# Add Cards and Faceted search page to the Shopping Cart application
 ## Introduction

 In this lab, you create: